ysson89/Lecture16lab/README.md

 5. Make two separate commits, one for step 3 and one for step 4.
 6. Push your changes to your branch.
 7. Submit a pull request to me to merge your branch into the main.

+Submit a screenshot of however far you get on this list onto Gradescope.